Do You Need a Waterproof Backpack for Travel?

 A water-resistant backpack might only keep your stuff dry in a drizzle or might perform well in a downpour.
 To understand where a backpack falls in that spectrum, check for two main factors: zippers and fabric.

-If you see coated zippers on a backpack, that’s a clue your bag will perform well in heavy rain.
-Coated zippers keep water out of the bag in one of the most vulnerable places, since zippers are full of holes.
-For an example, see the YKK AquaGuard® coil zipper that we use on our backpacks.
+If you see coated zippers on a backpack, that’s a clue your bag will perform well in light rain.
+Coated zippers keep water out of the bag in one of the most vulnerable places, since zippers are full of gaps holes.
+For an example, we use PU-coated racquet coil zippers on our backpacks.

 Fabric is more complicated.
 Some “water-resistant” fabrics are simply tightly-woven nylons with a durable water resistant (DWR) coating applied to the back.
 No matter how tightly you weave a fabric, there will always be holes.
 Holes mean water can get through the fabric.
 Cheaper fabrics combat this issue with a coating to repel moisture.
 That coating works for a while but will degrade over time.